BlueStamp-Engineering-2022/Anika_BSE_Project/index.md

 # Starter Project
 My Starter Project was the Useless Machine.
-It is a machine
+When the switch is hit the arm will come up and hit it back then rotate down again.
+The board consists of two switches, an LED, two resistors, and a terminal that connects to the wires of the motor and battery pack.
+The motor is under the board and has the arm attatched to it.
+The battery pack has 3 AA batteries.
+All three parts fit inside the plastic box where only the switch pokes out and the door opens and closes.

 [![Starter Project](https://img.youtube.com/vi/2e7--Mj_rL8/sddefault.jpg)](https://www.youtube.com/watch?v=2e7--Mj_rL8)